ameliabedelia/ameliabarber_netlify/content/post/2019-11-24-new-zealand-bird-taxonomy-popularity.markdown

 ### So, are the most popular birds closely related?

 Not really.
 Looking at the plot, there doesn't seem to be a clear relationship between where a species is in the phylogeny and the number of votes they received.

-Additionally, the three birds receiving the most votes belong to different families.
+The three birds receiving the most votes belong to different families.
 The overall winner, the yellow-eyed penguin is in the _Spheniscidae_ family, the second place kākāpō (of [R4DS](https://r4ds.had.co.nz/) cover fame) is in the _Psittacidae_ family, while the third place black robin is a _passeriformes_.

+My guess is that bird popularity is mostly a factor of bird cuteness, which is an evolutionarily [convergent trait](https://en.wikipedia.org/wiki/Convergent_evolution), rather than arising from a particilar branch of the tree.

 ***